Drag queen: With children

 "[Drag queens] are incredibly talented, and they are trying to live their lives, and in the process, brighten the lives of those around them.
 That's the message parents should be communicating to their kids, at any age.
 It's all about acceptance and being loved for who you are."

-Separately from kids watching drag, the phenomenon of drag kids is relatively recent, The New York Times in September 2019, published a guess that there are about a hundred children who do drag in the U.S., with Desmond is Amazing being the one with the most followers.
+Separately from kids watching drag, the phenomenon of drag kids is relatively recent.
+In September 2019, The New York Times published a guess that there are about a hundred children who do drag in the U.S., with Desmond is Amazing being the one with the most followers.
 The mainstream access to drag queens on television exponentially increased in 2009 when RuPaul's Drag Race started airing.

-However, as of 2022, exposing kids to drag has become somewhat controversial.
+However, since 2022, exposing kids to drag has become somewhat controversial.
 Lawmakers in states such as Arizona, Florida, and Texas are attempting to ban minors from attending drag shows and punish parents who expose their kids to drag.
-These attempts to ban minors from watching drag are based on allegations of drag being a form of perversion and hyper-sexualization.
-Some have argued that these accusations are the same that were leveled against homosexual men since the lavender scare of the 1950s.
-Those who disagree with the accusations have argued that drag queens provide a safe and creative environment for young children, especially LGBTQ+ children, and are a source of both education and entertainment.
+These attempts to ban minors from watching drag are based on allegations of drag being a form of perversion and hypersexualization.
+Some have argued that these accusations are the same that were leveled against homosexual men since the Lavender Scare of the 1950s.
+Those who disagree with the accusations have argued that drag queens provide a safe and creative environment for young children, especially LGBTQ children, and are a source of both education and entertainment.